Skip to main content

 # see next section for more details on tear down actions

-This method is a little bit heavier, and may require more maintenance when mocked objects are modified.
-However, it keeps a clear separation of concerns with production code that is not patched and does not have to depend on this package.
+This approach is a little bit heavier, and may require more maintenance when mocked objects are modified.
+However, it keeps a clear separation of concerns, with production code that is not altered and does not have to depend on this package.

 Once a test has run, underlying expectise objects have to be reset so that 1) some final checks can happen, and 2) new tests can be run with no undesirable side effects from previous tests.
-Again, there are 2 ways of performing the necessary tear down actions, described below.
+There are 2 ways of performing the necessary tear down actions, described below.

-1. Method 1: using the Expectations context manager provided in this package.
-We recommend using this approach if only a few of your tests deal with functions that you want to mock.
+We recommend using this approach if only a few of your tests deal with functions or class methods that you want to mock.
 Toy example:

 from expectise import Expect